theLeonardoLima/docs/en/appendices/5-2-migration-guide.rst

 - ``ValidationSet::add()`` will now raise errors when a rule is added with a name that is already defined.
 This change aims to prevent rules from being overwritten by accident.
+- ``Http\Session`` will now raise an exception when an invalid session preset is used.

 New Features
 ============